centreon/centreon-documentation/en/monitoring/anomaly-detection.md

 ### What data is hosted by the service?

 The data hosted by the anomaly detection service only concerns data linked to the services created by the user.
-They include the date and time of the control, the identifier of the monitored resource, the identifier of the associated indicator, the name of the performance data on which the computations will be performed as well as the value of the performance data.
+It include the date and time of the control, the identifier of the monitored resource, the identifier of the associated indicator, the name of the performance data on which the computations will be performed as well as the value of the performance data.